-Leading the fight against infectious diseases for more than three decades
+Leading the fight against infectious diseases for nearly four decades

 As the COVID-19 pandemic evolved in 2020, Dr. Anthony “Tony” Fauci became a familiar face and voice of reason as part of the White House Coronavirus Task Force.
-While Dr. Fauci was previously unknown to many Americans, he has been an integral part of public health and infectious disease responses for more than three decades.
+While Dr. Fauci was previously unknown to many Americans, he has been an integral part of public health and infectious disease responses for several decades.

 Anthony Fauci was born in Brooklyn, New York in 1940 to first generation Italian American parents.
 His mother and father married shortly after high school, while both were in college.
 His father became a pharmacist and eventually owned his own drugstore.
 From a young age, Tony would help his father by delivering items from the drugstore throughout the neighborhood.
 While in high school and college, he was drawn to the problem-solving aspect of science, but also had an inherent interest in people — how they interacted, the history of people and civilizations, and the humanities.
 He decided to pursue a career in medicine as a way of joining these interests.

 Education and Training

 Fauci attended the College of the Holy Cross in Worcester, Massachusetts from 1958 to 1962, where he studied a hybrid of classics and science.
 After college, he attended Cornell Medical School.
 He wanted to be a practicing physician, seeing patients and teaching.
 While he did not set out with the goal of becoming a physician scientist—one who sees patients and does scientific research—that is what eventually happened.